Customize Maia with Context Files

 Example: Downloadable context file

-- Save the file to your project’s
+- Save the file in the

 .matillion/maia/rules/